mchobby/esp8266-upy/ncd-oled/readme_ENG.md

 # Show information with an OLED SSD1306 display

-Our OLED display makes it easy to display data from your embedded controller with 128×64 resolution.
+The OLED display makes it easy to display data from your embedded controller with 128×64 resolution.

 ![I2COLED on NCD mini board](docs/_static/ncd_i2coled.png)